-Do you know where the days are long, and the weather is warm in November?
+Do you know where long days are, and the weather is warm in November?
 Jamaica!

 Plan your one-of-a-kind trip to Jamaica to enjoy luscious rainforests, exciting adventures, and the famous blue waters of the Caribbean.

 Although November isn’t the most popular time to visit Jamaica, it should be.
-With excellent weather, flight and accommodation deals, fun events, and delicious ripe fruit, Jamaica is an ideal November getaway.
+Jamaica is an ideal November getaway with excellent weather, flight and accommodation deals, fun events, and delicious ripe fruit.

-Looking to celebrate Thanksgiving in Jamaica?
-See here. (http://www.jamaicaoceanviewvilla.com/blog/thanksgiving-in-jamaica/)
+Are you looking to celebrate Thanksgiving in Jamaica?
+See here. (https://www.jamaicaoceanviewvilla.com/blog/thanksgiving-in-jamaica/)